-Commissioner Selina KERR-BOWEN is married to Ronald Bowen from the Thuupi / Dharrba Warra Clans of Hope Vale.
+Commissioner Selina KERR-BOWEN is married to Ronald Bowen from the Thuubi / Dharrba Warra Clans of Hope Vale.
 Commissioner Kerr-Bowen has two children and one adopted son from the many children that she and her husband cared for over the years while being kinship carers.
 Both of her sons graduated from Peace Lutheran College in 2013.
 Her daughter Nancee-Rae is currently schooling at St Patrick's College in Townsville.
 She is striving to also graduate secondary school, like her older brothers, Warwick and Coleridge.
 Commissioner Kerr-Bowen has lived in Hope Vale for most of her life, only leaving to complete her secondary schooling in Brisbane where she graduated from Hendra High in Nundah.
 After leaving school her former jobs have included being an Assistant Manager for the local food store, an agent for the Commonwealth Bank in Hope Vale, a Parenting Consultant where she delivered the Triple P program for Cape York Partnership, and a Councillor from 2016 to 2020 with the Hope Vale Aboriginal Shire Council.

 Hope Vale Commissioner Kerr-Bowen commenced with the Commission on 14 May 2015 and feels good parenting is vitally important.
 She would like other parents to also enjoy the close relationship and respect from their teenagers that she enjoys with her children.
-Today Commissioner Kerr-Bowen and her husband commit their time as General Carers, raising children placed into Child Safety.
-Commissioner Kerr-Bowen has recently undertaken, and greatly enjoys, organising functions for women in the community for Mother's Day and International Women's Day.
+Over the years Commissioner Kerr-Bowen and her husband have committed their time as General Carers.
+Since 2019 they have been raising four children who were placed into Child Safety.
+Commissioner Kerr-Bowen has recently undertaken, and greatly enjoys, organising functions for women in the community, such as Mother's Day and other related Women's events.